 The Mehrangarh Fort is as dramatic as forts come – even in Rajasthan.
 Towering over the city it’s visible from wherever you are, and many hotels and guest houses in Jodhpur have wonderful views of the fort.
 Jodhpur’s charms reach beyond its fort however.
 Once you’ve seen as many blue houses as you can manage in Jodhpur’s old blue city, or reached your shopping limit in the bazaars, there’s plenty more to see outside of Jodhpur. and About an hour’s drive away is the remoter town of Osiyan which boasts some magnificent Jain Temples and a chance to experience the Thar Desert away from the crowds of Jaisalmer.

-Where to Stay
+Where to Stay in Jodhpur

 In the blue city, with a spectacular view up towards the towering Fort, Castle View homestay is a treasure that I discovered and did not want to leave.
 A lovingly restored house located in the blue city, this homestay has hints of moorish architecture about it and is decorated in stylish whitewash with hanging lamps, and boasts a beautiful rooftop restaurant.
 The deluxe rooms offer a view of the castle without having to get out of bed.
 I also liked the location of this homestay, away from the main tourist drag around the clocktower.